1965 GTO Tri-power Engine Rebuild

-I found that this 389 block had previously been bored .040" over.
-There was no ridge on the cylinder walls and all were in allowable tolerance, so re-ringing the pistons was my best option.
+The 389 block that came out of my 1965 GTO had previously been bored .040" over.
+There was no ridge on the cylinder walls and all were in allowable tolerance, so re-ringing the pistons was the best option.
 Because of this unpopular size of over-bore, the rings needed to be special-ordered.
-After inspecting the pistons and connecting rods, I miked the crankshaft, measuring .010" under on both the main and rod journals.
+After inspecting the pistons and connecting rods, I miked the crankshaft, which measured .010" under on both the main and rod journals.
 While the crank and rods were at the machine shop being balanced, I cleaned and honed the block.

 I decided on the #9779068 cam, which is also used in 421 HO engines, and several Ram-Air 3 applications.
 Camshaft lift at 1.50:1 is .407" intake and .447" exhaust.
 Duration at .050 lift is 288 degrees.
 Stock lifters will work fine up to 6,000 rpm.
 Recommended adjustment is .010" tighter than zero lash.